andrew/ultimate-awesome/README.md

 - [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
 - [awesome-distributed-computing-projects](https://github.com/en3r0/awesome-distributed-computing-projects) - This is a list of Free Software which contribute resources to a distributed network.
+- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
+Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
+Perfect for beginn.
 - [Awesome-Visual-Studio-Code-Extensions](https://github.com/hl2guide/Awesome-Visual-Studio-Code-Extensions) - A list of awesome Visual Studio Code extensions.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-complexity](https://github.com/jepemo/awesome-complexity) - A curated list of amazingly awesome Complexity Science resources, courses and shiny things.
 - [awesome-awesomeness-bioinformatics](https://github.com/Juke34/awesome-awesomeness-bioinformatics) - A list of awesome awesomeness related to bioinformatics and associated fields.
 - [awesome-x6](https://github.com/lloydzhou/awesome-x6) - Awesome list of antv x6.
+- [awesome-hex-editors](https://github.com/merces/awesome-hex-editors) - A curated and enriched list of awesome hexadecimal editors for Windows, macOS, and Linux.
 - [awesome-walrus](https://github.com/mystenlabs/awesome-walrus) - A curated list of Walrus tools. .
 - [awesome-nym](https://github.com/notrustverify/awesome-nym) - A curated list of resources about Nym.
 - [awesome-arabic](https://github.com/OthmanAba/awesome-arabic) - A curated list of amazingly awesome Arabic supporting tools, fonts, and development resources.